-Dr. Howard Berg works as an orthopedic reconstructive surgeon.
-He graduated from Johns Hopkins University School of Medicine.
-Dr. Berg honors United Healthcare EPO, United Healthcare Bronze, and United Healthcare Silver, in addition to other insurance carriers.
+Dr. Howard Berg's specialty is adult orthopedic reconstructive surgery.
+Dr. Berg graduated from Johns Hopkins University School of Medicine.
+He honors United Healthcare EPO, United Healthcare Bronze, and United Healthcare Silver, in addition to other insurance carriers.

-Dr. Amanda Coffman specializes in adult orthopedic reconstructive surgery.
-She accepts several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield of Texas, and Blue Choice.
+Dr. Amanda Coffman is an adult orthopedic reconstructive surgery specialist in Amarillo, TX.
+She is in-network for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield of Texas, and Blue Choice.

 Conditions / Treatments

 Medicare Patient Age